myon-bioinformatics/myon-bioinformatics.github.io/README.md

 >__Note__ Now preparing

 # 🤠Notice
-This page is I show you engineer.
+I create for showing you engineer this page.

 Thus, for begginers or recruiter or.., it may not be friendly😅